tearust/t-rust/docs/_gitbook-dev-docs/1_core_docs/Where_the_message_is_stored.md

 ## Cost

-OrbitDB /IPFS is very cheap compared to using the *t-rust/obsidian/_gitbook-dev-docs/z_glossary/State_Machine* which exclusively uses RAM to store the state.
-For more details, please read [OrbitDb > Cost](../z_glossary/OrbitDb.md#cost).
+OrbitDB /IPFS is very cheap compared to using the [state machine](../z_glossary/State_Machine.md) which exclusively uses RAM to store the state.
+For more details, please see [OrbitDb](../z_glossary/OrbitDb.md).